microsoft/autogen/.devcontainer/README.md

-# README for AutoGen Docker Samples
+# Docker for AutoGen

-Welcome to the `autogen/samples/dockers` directory!
+Welcome to the `.devcontainer` directory!
 Here you'll find Dockerfiles that are essential for setting up your AutoGen development environment.
 Each Dockerfile is tailored for different use cases and requirements.
 Below is a brief overview of each and how you can utilize them effectively.

 ## Dockerfile Descriptions

-### Dockerfile.base
+### base

 - **Purpose**: This Dockerfile is designed for basic setups.
 It includes common Python libraries and essential dependencies required for general usage of AutoGen.
 - **Usage**: Ideal for those just starting with AutoGen or for general-purpose applications.
-- **Building the Image**: Run `docker build -f Dockerfile.base -t autogen_base_img .` in this directory.
+- **Building the Image**: Run `docker build -f base/Dockerfile -t autogen_base_img .` in this directory.

-### Dockerfile.full
+### full

 - **Purpose**: This Dockerfile is for advanced features.
 It includes additional dependencies and is configured for more complex or feature-rich AutoGen applications.
 - **Usage**: Suited for advanced users who need the full range of AutoGen's capabilities.
-- **Building the Image**: Execute `docker build -f Dockerfile.full -t autogen_full_img .`.
+- **Building the Image**: Execute `docker build -f full/Dockerfile -t autogen_full_img .`.

-### Dockerfile.dev
+### dev

 - **Purpose**: Tailored for AutoGen project developers, this Dockerfile includes tools and configurations aiding in development and contribution.
 - **Usage**: Recommended for developers who are contributing to the AutoGen project.
-- **Building the Image**: Run `docker build -f Dockerfile.dev -t autogen_dev_img .`.
+- **Building the Image**: Run `docker build -f dev/Dockerfile -t autogen_dev_img .`.
 - **Before using**: We highly encourage all potential contributors to read the [AutoGen Contributing](https://microsoft.github.io/autogen/docs/Contribute) page prior to submitting any pull requests.

 ## Customizing Dockerfiles